jackgrouch/PatternAnalysis-2025/recognition/GNN_Node_Classification_s4748832/README.md

 The Whole pipeline
 There is a main.py option if you want to do everything all in one go! training and then calculating test scores Basicly its my test driver script.
-However you need to download the data file the then the file path to the data loader. you will see a FILE_PATH var just change that to the file containing all the your data .
+However you need to download the datafile and then give the file path to the data loader. you will see a FILE_PATH var just change that to the file containing all the your data.
+You can find the data at "https://snap.stanford.edu/data/facebook-large-page-page-network.htm" .
 The data loader does not do this all automatically the reason is because it was not letting me download it automatically from a python script.

 Network Architecture
 so feature compressing layer which was learned dimensionality reduction that takes a 4714-dimensional binary feature vector to a 128 dimensional vector.
 Now that we have these compressed feature vectors.
 I then apply 3
 GCN layers to the Graph which is GCN(X,Edges), s.t X = (num_nodes, 128) and Edges (num_edges,2) and that for (node_id1,node_id2) in Edges, node1_features = X(node_id1) , node2_features = X(node_id2). a GCN basicly aggregates messages by edge connections look at this node_h1 = w1*x_neighbor1 + ...+ wn*x_neighbor2 then activation function node_h1 = leaky_RELU(node_h1) .Then I do two more of these GCN convolutions which is node_h2 = w1*h1_neighbor1 +...+ wn*h1_neighbor2.
-Finally our node_h_out is a vector of size 4 which represents logits in the softmax function.
+Finally our node_h_out is a vector of size 4 which represents scores (logits) in the softmax function.